KTZ228/scan_to_stl/README.md

 # scan_to_stl
-Simple script and dependencies to translate anatomical scans to STL files for a 3D printer.
+Simple script and dependencies to translate segmented files based on T1 and T2 scans to STL files for a 3D printer.

 ## How to use